oleksandr-romashko/goit-pythonweb-hw-02/README.md

 * Moved FastApi application related files into the separate [src/](./src/) folder to separate it from other project files.
     While building Docker image all contained in the `src/` folder files are copied into respective `/app` working directory inside container.
     This enhancement allows to maintain clean project structure and reduces necessity to update [.dockerignore][.dockerignore] file so often.
-* Minimalistic Python alpine base images required sone additional dependencies to be added and build (not required by full Python image).
+* Minimalistic Python alpine base images required some additional dependencies to be added and build (not required by full Python image).
 This increased overall image build time and its size.
 To optimize this dependency:
     ```requirements.txt
     psycopg2==2.9.9 ; python_version >= "3.10" and python_version < "4.0"
     ```
-    was replace with already built binary dependency:
+    was replaced with already built binary dependency:
     ```requirements.txt
     psycopg2-binary==2.9.9 ; python_version >= "3.10" and python_version < "4.0"
     ```
-    This allowed to avoid installing `gcc`, `musl-dev`, `python3-dev`, and `postgresql-dev`, which alone can save several hundred MB.
+    This allowed to avoid installing `gcc`, `musl-dev`, `python3-dev`, and `postgresql-dev`, that alone can save several hundred MB.
 * Removed (commented out) unused dependencies from installation in [requirements.txt](./requirements.txt) to reduce final image size:
     ```requirements.txt
     faker==20.1.0 ; python_version >= "3.10" and python_version < "4.0"   # Move to dev if only for testing
     pymongo==4.6.1 ; python_version >= "3.10" and python_version < "4.0"  # Avoid if MongoDB isn't core
     ```
-* Added [.dockerignore](./.dockerignore) file that opt out some files that are not required in final `web` service container (e.g. documentation, cache, virtual environment, etc.) and will ignored while building `web` service image.
+* Added [.dockerignore](./.dockerignore) file that exclude some files that are not required in final `web` service container (e.g. documentation, cache, virtual environment, etc.) and will ignored while building `web` service image.
     Now web container contains only necessary app files:
     ![app files after dockerignore](./assets/results/features/dockerignore.png)
 * Optimize Docker image build in [Dockerfile](./Dockerfile) by: